MaximeCaty/AL-Optimal-Binary-Encoding/README.md

 Why not other data type ?

-GUID can not benefit from variable length due to the high entropy of the data.
+GUID can not benefit from variable length due to the high entropy of it value.

 Other datatype that are less present in the application such as DateFormula and RecordID, were not studied.